napari/napari.github.io/dev/_sources/gallery/paint-nd.rst

 This is useful e.g. when proofreading segmentations within a time series.

+.. tags:: analysis

 ..
-GENERATED FROM PYTHON SOURCE LINES 10-34
+GENERATED FROM PYTHON SOURCE LINES 11-35